-Lake Namakagon is noted for its picturesque scenery and excellent fishing opportunities.
-The lake is known for its quality walleye fishery and offers excellent numbers and sizes.
+Lake Namakagon near Hayward within the Chequamegon-Nicolet National Forest is noted for its picturesque scenery and excellent fishing opportunities.
+With a quality walleye fishery, it offers excellent numbers and sizes.
 Trophy muskie, in the 50-inch range, can also be found.
 Many anglers overlook that Namakagon is also a quality largemouth bass fishery and offers panfishing opportunities too.

 There are campgrounds and resorts around the lake offering lodging.
 Several marinas and bait shops can also be found on the lake.
 The scenic waters offer a great opportunity for family fishing and vacationing.